ShadowPriest/eve-o-preview/README.md

 If a client does not appear in this list, then it will use the actual toon name.

+### Multiple configuration files

+This is an often requested feature that has been implemented to allow quick switching of configuration files.
+By default Eve-O-Preview will load configuration from the json file Eve-O-Preview.json it will now also look for Eve-O-Preview-*.json.
+Additional files found will be added in the tray icon menu - allowing the user to select a different config file to use, or switch back to \*DEFAULT\* (Eve-O-Preview.json).
+When selecting a differentt config - the current one is saved first.
+There is also an additional option to reload the current configuration which can be used to load a changed config from disk (if edited outside of Eve-O-Preview) or just to reload the current config and re-setup the preview windows.

 ### Compatibility Mode

 This setting allows to enable an alternate thumbnail render.
 This render doesn't use advanced DWM API to create live previews.
 Instead it is a screenshot-based render with the following pros and cons: